TSherpa10/TSherpa10/README.md

 **Hi, my name is Tashi Sherpa!**

 some things about me:
- - I am a rising junior computer science major at Rensselaer Polytechnic Institute (RPI)
+ - I am a junior computer science major at Rensselaer Polytechnic Institute (RPI)
  - I like to play Nintendo Switch games, explore new food spots, and take photos in my free time.
  - I love playing basketball at watching the NBA (Knicks fan and Lebron stan).